hotwired-laravel/turbo-laravel/README.md

 You can read more about Turbo Streams in the [Turbo Handbook](https://turbo.hotwire.dev/handbook/streams).

-These shorthand methods return a pending object for the response which you can chain and override everything that you want on it:
+These shorthand methods return a pending object for the response which you can chain and override everything you want on it:

 ```php
 return response()->turboStream()